Rajdeep108/resctk/README.md

 - **Features**:
   - Parses the resume based on predefined sections.
   - Can use regex-based parsing (`regex_parse=True`).
+  - If regex_parse is set False it will use advanced NLP techniques to parse  the resume.
   - Supports merging repeated sections (`merge_repetition=True`).
   - Allows adding extra sections beyond the default ones.
 - **Usage**: